OctoPrint/plugins.octoprint.org/_plugins/thespaghettidetective_beta.md

 Yes and No.

 * First and foremost, The Spaghetti Detective is an [open source project](https://github.com/TheSpaghettiDetective).
 You can always grab the code and run the server yourself.
-Commercial use of the source code is restricted.
 * If you want to skip the hassle of setting up the server, you can use The Spaghetti Detective cloud, which will be free to all beta testers during beta testing.
 * After we come out of beta, you can choose to stay as a free account with limited service, or upgrade to a paid account if you want unrestricted access and features.
 Check out [how the future pricing will look like](https://www.thespaghettidetective.com/#pricing).